operator-framework/enhancements/enhancements/generic-constraints.md

 The language is being used in another well-known opensource projects including Tekton and Kubernetes ([apiserver/CRD](https://github.com/kubernetes/enhancements/blob/master/keps/sig-api-machinery/2876-crd-validation-expression-language/README.md)).
 This should improve the confidence on the usage of CEL language and these teams will potentially influence or impose against any major breaking changes that may come to CEL.

 If CEL becomes too unstable in the future due to breaking changes, it is possible to gradually deprecate the support of the language and introduce another language that is more stable.
-The constraint syntax allows the support of other languages in the future via `evaluator` field.
+The constraint syntax allows the support of other languages in the future by adding new struct type that can be added under `value` struct.

 ## Alternatives